 First, look to see what your program includes or offers in terms of group flights; this varies.
 STA Travel is a student travel organization that CC has a partnership with, as you begin to plan how you will get to your off-campus study location.
 If you identify yourself as a Colorado College student, they will help you book a student discounted airfare and waive the booking fee.
 They also have a Book Now, Pay Later program that allows you to pay only a $49 or $300 deposit (depending on airline and airport) at the time of booking and pay the balance one week before departure.
 This is especially helpful for students on financial aid who do not have access to their financial aid until a 30 day advance can be requested.

-For more information, check the Colorado College STA Travel Portal Page (Links to an external site.), or call the Colorado College dedicated number at 800-781-4040.
+For more information, check the Colorado College STA Travel Portal Page or call the Colorado College dedicated number at 800-781-4040.

 Visas (see below)